Mine & Mint Proof-of-Work Tokens on Avalanche

 Mining and Minting

 To be able to mint XPower, a valid $nonce$ number needs to be presented.
-The process of finding such a number is called mining, where the algorithm for verifying whether the work has actually been performed (or not) consists of first calculating the $hash$ value of:
+The process of finding such a number is called mining, where the algorithm for verifying whether the work has actually been performed (or not) consists of first calculating the $hash$ value according to:

 $$hash = \text{keccak256}(\lbrace address, blockhash, nonce \rbrace)$$